 • "Purchase and Warranty Data" is all Basic Data plus credit card or payment information, age verification information and any ID you’ve used to verify your age, your warranty number, your PAX device serial number, any claims or issues you've reported to us related to your device or the warranty, and any other information related to your purchase of a device or service from us.
 Purchase and Warranty Data is collected only if you elect to provide it to PAX in the course of using the PAX website or customer support services.
 You may be required to provide Purchase and Warranty Data to use some of PAX’s services, such as completing purchases from PAX’s website, receiving customer support and making a warranty claim.

-• "Product Data" means your PAX device's serial number, an app ID,information about your connected device paired through the PAX app, and any Diagnostic Data and Technical Data (each as described below).
-Product Data is collected automatically if you download and use the PAX app or connect a PAX device to a PAX app.
+• "Product Data" means your PAX device's serial number, an app ID, information about your connected device paired through the PAX app, and any Diagnostic Data and Technical Data (each as described below).
+Product Data is collected automatically if you download and use the PAX app or connect a PAX device to the PAX app.
 You do not have to use the PAX app to have a great experience using a PAX device.

 • "Technical Data" means any information we collect as we operate our websites and apps, like your IP address when you connect to our websites, your mobile device identifier, what browser you used to access our site and what operating system you're using, the movement of your mouse on the screen (mouse hovers and clicks, for example) the length of time you spend on our website or app, any extensions or apps you pair with ours.
 We don't use your IP address to track or record your specific location, just the country and city where your login occurred.
 That said, it's possible to pair even a generalized IP address with other information to identify someone, and so we treat IP addresses like personal data.
 As Technical Data is part of Product Data, Technical Data is collected automatically if you download and use the PAX app or websites.
 Technical Data does not include Usage Data.

-• "Third Party Data" means any personal data about you that we obtain – whether by purchasing it or simply receiving it – from anywhere outside of PAX.
+• “Third Party Data” means any personal data about you that we obtain – whether by purchasing it or simply receiving it – from anywhere outside of PAX.
 We don’t control how those third parties get their data about you, but we won’t take any personal data about you from a third party unless they can prove to us that they had your data lawfully and properly in the first place and are permitted to share it with us.
-Often times, this data is publicly available information like an address, business title, or social media profile, but it could be just about anything.
+Oftentimes, but not always, this data is publicly available information like an address, business title, or social media profile.

-3.4 We do not collect any “Special Categories” of Personal Data about you.
+3.4 We will not solicit any “Special Categories” of personal data about you.
 This includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data, or information about criminal convictions or offenses.

 4. Age Verification

-4.1 The products that we sell on our Website are highly regulated and age-restricted.
-We are required and committed to preventing sales to anyone under the legal purchasing age and we take measures to mitigate this.
+4.1 The products that we sell on our website are highly regulated, and we age-restrict their sale.
+We are committed to preventing sales to minors and we take measures to mitigate this.

-4.2 We utilize trusted verification services to verify the information that you provide and ensure that you qualify to access and purchase products from the Website.
+4.2 We utilize trusted verification services to verify the information that you provide and ensure that you qualify to access and purchase products from our website.
 This process has been developed with the customer’s privacy in mind with detailed information neither shared nor accessible.

 5. How We Collect Personal Data